 If no prefix is present, the prefix 'eq' is assumed.
-Note that the way search parameters operate is not the same as the way the operations on two numbers work in a mathematical sense. sa ('starts-after') and eb ('ends-before') are not used with integer values.
+Note that the way search parameter operates is not the same as the way the operations on two numbers work in a mathematical sense. sa ('starts-after') and eb ('ends-before') are not used with integer values.

-For each prefix above, two interpretations are provided - the simple intent of the prefix, and the interpretation of the parameter when applied to ranges.
-The range interpretation is provided because for decimals and dates, the searches are always performed on values that are implicitly or explicitly a range.
+For each prefix above, two interpretations are provided, the simple intent of the prefix, and the interpretation of the parameter when applied to ranges.
+The range interpretation is provided for decimals and dates Searches are always performed on values that are implicitly or explicitly a range.
 For instance, the number 2.0 has an implicit range of 1.95 to 2.05, and the date 2015-08-12 has an implicit range of the all the time during that day.
 If the target value is a Range, a Period, or a Timing, then the target is explicitly a range.
 Three ranges are identified: